David-Campos-maker/Skyward_Skirmish/README.md

 ## Synopsis

-Get ready for intense action in "Skyward Skirmish," a challenging pygame platformer set in a world of chaos and confrontation.
-Our adventurer, passing through a mercantile city, receives an urgent alert from the local residents.
-A horde of harpies is rapidly approaching the village, threatening the safety of its inhabitants.
+Embark on an epic adventure in the pixelated world of Skyward Skirmish.
+She takes on the role of Lyra, a fearless warrior known for her skill with a sword and compassion for those in need.
+When a horde of harpies threatens the peaceful farms and harvests of local farmers, Lyra rises to meet the challenge.

-Driven by the instinct to protect, our heroine embarks on a journey to intercept and defeat the harpies before they reach the village.
-In a fast-paced action style, players will face platform challenges and intense combat.
+In this action platformer, you'll guide Lyra through dangerous terrain, face wild creatures, and overcome natural obstacles in her quest to protect the farms.
+Wield your sword with dexterity, dodge attacks and counterattack with precise blows to defeat the horde of harpies.

 ## Game Features